haxtheweb/edtechjoker/draft-outline.md

 ## Thurs
 - Selection of Project 3 / scoping and asking questions (in class)
-- More time to work
+- More time to work on project 2

 ## Homework
 - Finished badge app submitted to vercel